zynksoftware/Zynk-Workflow/_docs/Zoho-CRM-Connector/Downloading-Records-from-Zoho-CRM.md

 redirect_from: "/article/364-downloading-records-from-zoho-crm"
 title: Exporting Records from Zoho CRM
 ---
+**This documentation refers to an older version of our Zoho CRM connector, which is no longer supported.
+See [Zoho CRM Connector](zoho-crm-v2) for the current version.**

 This task will export various types of records from your Zoho CRM account, in XML format.

 ## Settings